8ta4/quest/docs/RATIONALE.md

 - **Efficiency**: Less is more!
 - **Vim Inspiration**: This extension mirrors Vim's shortcuts.
-- **Mnemonic**: For non-Vim keys, we went with mnemonics or shortcuts that are common in other software.
+- **Mnemonic**: For non-Vim keys, I went with mnemonics or shortcuts that are common in other software.

 ## Technical Constraints